-Sometimes you spend hours with clients, mentoring, coaching and helping them prepare for career and education challenges.
+Sometimes I spend hours with clients, mentoring, coaching and helping them prepare for career and education challenges.
 Often, I wonder if I have made a difference!
 Have I done enough?
 Could I have opened up a few more avenues, practiced a few more scenarios?
-And then, I remember that I am the coach.
-I am not the athlete, I am not the runner, I am not the candidate.
+And then I remind myself, that my role as coach and mentor is about helping the client achieve their potential.
+I am not the athlete, I am not the job seeker, I am not the candidate.

-The most successful clients are the ones who put in the hours at home, who do the work.
+The most successful clients are the ones invest time and energy in their career and education journey.
 We often joke about homework during a coaching session.
 Whether you work smarter or you work harder, one truth remains:- If you want to succeed you will need to put the work in.
 Of course, a little luck goes a long way too.
 But I think that we make our own luck.

 - Did you follow up your job application with a phone call to see how the recruitment process was shaping up?